 The Triple Challenge has been a great series to cover.
 Next up for us in the trail running category will be the Bouddi challenge in October.
 A new race on the running circuit running through the Bouddi National Park on the Central Coast.

 I went to the ORA (Outdoor Retailer Australia show) for a day to have a chat with some people and check out all the new gear that is coming to Australia over the next few months.
-I teamed up with guest blogger Jason Lorch, editor from Tyres and Soles, who wrote the words below.
+I teamed up with guest blogger Jason Lorch, the editor from Tyres and Soles, who wrote the words below.
 T&S do loads of great gear reviews on their site and I thought this was exactly their cup of tea.

 It was our first time at the ORA show and I only wish we had gone for more than one day.
 It was on from the 18th – 20th June 2017 at the Royal Hall of Industries and the Hordern Pavilion, Moore Park.

-We couldn’t shoot every product as some were pre-production and prototype models, and the exhibitors didn’t want us shooting those, which is totally understandable.
+We couldn’t shoot every product as some were pre-production and prototype models, and the exhibitors didn’t want us shooting those, which is understandable.
 We understand that you need to keep a few tricks up your sleeve in this industry.
 It’s also worth noting that this event is primarily focused on B2B, so business is key here and media although welcomed, are not the highest on the agenda for the exhibitors.
 Again, we understand and respect that.

 But rest assured, we saw a lot and you should all be getting excited about the new products heading your way.